Biomedical-Electronics/masb-pot-s-mh/REPORT_EN.md

-Finally, as it has been introduced previously, the project is validated in the laboratory by making several measurements with a sample of potassium ferricyanide…
+Finally, as previously presented, the project is validated in the laboratory by performing several measurements with a sample of potassium ferricyanide at two different concentrations, in a potassium chloride buffer; these concentrations were 5 mM and 1 mM.
+For this we have used a sensor like the one we see on the first image, where we can observe the CE, WE and RE, from left to right.
+This sensor is connected to the EVB and the corresponding measurements are obtained.

 <p align="center">